keretdodor/polybot-infra/README.md

 The **Security Group** is configured to accept traffic on **port 22 from the bastion host's ip**.
 An **IAM Policy** with the **least privilege principle** was created to create an **IAM Role** and attach it to the Polybot's Instances

+When uploading an image to the Telegram bot it will look something like this:
 <p align="center">
     <img src="cars.png" alt="Cars" width="45%" style="display: inline-block;">
     <img src="cats.png" alt="Cats" width="45%" style="display: inline-block;">